 The Information Management System should include an up-to-date list of publications supported by the site LTER program.

 Inclusion of catalogs of non-electronic materials managed in support of LTER research (samples, specimens, documents, photographs, etc.) is encouraged.

-Sites are encouraged to collect evidence of data use.
-This could include linking data to publications, tracking of citations, counts of downloads, and other evidence of use.
+Sites are encouraged to collect evidence of data use by linking data to publications or tracking data citations.

 Design